-My research centers on an ancient community of Jews in the state of Kerala, South India - the “Cochin Jews”, whom I first met in person while I was living and teaching in India in the 1960s.
-I’ve devoted more than 40 years to research on their ethnohistory, on changes and continuities in their community life as they migrated to Israel, and on the women’s culture of the community, most recently concentrating on their folk songs.
+My research centers on an ancient community of Jews in the state of Kerala, South India - the “Cochin Jews” or "Kochinim", whom I first met in person while I was living and teaching in India in the 1960s.
+I’ve devoted more than 45 years to research on their ethnohistory, on changes and continuities in their community life as they migrated to Israel, and on the women’s culture of the community, most recently concentrating on their folk songs.
 During these years I’ve made many research trips to Israel as well as India.
 In Israel my research has been sponsored by the Jewish Music Research Center and the Ben-Zvi Institute at Hebrew University in Jerusalem.

 Among my publications are an ethnographic life story, Ruby of Cochin: An Indian Jewish Woman Remembers, co-authored with the late Ruby Daniel (Jewish Publication Society, 1995); a combined CD and book, Oh, Lovely Parrot!: Jewish Women’s Songs from Kerala (The Jewish Music Research Center, Hebrew University of Jerusalem, 2004); and many articles.
 Current projects include completion of a larger book on Kerala Jewish music for publication by the Jewish Music Research Center in Jerusalem, and finishing articles in progress on different genres of Kerala Jewish women’s songs and on Kerala Jewish Ethnohistory.
 Please see my Curriculum Vitae for details.